flipt-io/flipt/README.md

 To see Flipt in action, checkout an [example](example/).

 Want to get up and running with Flipt?
-See the [Getting Started](docs/getting_started) section.
+See [Getting Started](https://markphelps.github.io/flipt/getting_started/).

-For a more detailed guide on how to setup and run Flipt, checkout the [Installation](docs/installation.md) documentation.
+For a more detailed guide on how to setup and run Flipt, checkout the [Installation](https://markphelps.github.io/flipt/installation/) documentation.

-For more information on how Flipt works behind the curtain, read the [Architecture](docs/architecture.md) documentation.
+For more information on how Flipt works behind the curtain, read the [Architecture](https://markphelps.github.io/flipt/architecture/) documentation.

-For information on how to integrate Flipt with your existing applications, see the [Integration](docs/integration.md) guide.
+For information on how to integrate Flipt with your existing applications, see the [Integration](https://markphelps.github.io/flipt/integration/) guide.

 ## Author